Want more traffic from Google?

 That will show Google that your page is a Hilltop Hub.

-8. Send Juice to Pages Sitting on Page 2 or 3
+9. Send Link Juice to Pages Sitting on Page 2 or 3

 I’m not sure how else to say this: If you’re on page 2 or 3 of Google’s search results…you might as well be on page 58.